yangywhite/face_recognition/README.md

 # face_recognition
 face_recognition, a popular tool in many applications, we used now is based on ArcFace created by [ArcSoft](https://www.arcsoft.com.cn/).
+What we did here is to finish a offline face_recognition TOOL, which can detecte and recognize the targets designated by you without any changes and modification in CODE and "TRAIN".

 # Getting Started
-- OpenCV 3.0 +
+- OpenCV 3 +
 - Arcface 2.1 +
 - Visual Studio 2017
 - [Jsoncpp](https://github.com/open-source-parsers/jsoncpp)